4 MIN READ

 I used to love the holiday season.

-But now I’m an adult -- and this year was my very first holiday season in my first apartment, which meant the decorations wouldn’t magically appear one day when I get home from school...
+But now I’m an adult — and I’m responsible for in my own apartment, which means the decorations wouldn’t magically appear one day when I got home from school…

-… and that I’d actually have to do them myself. *cue panic attack*
+… and I actually have to do them myself. *cue panic attack*

-Considering this was my first time and I’m not exactly the most creative person on the planet, I was going to have to figure out a way to get into the holiday spirit this year without spending a fortune or turning my one-bedroom apartment into a huge Pinterest DIY fail.
+Considering I’m not exactly the most creative person on the planet, I have to figure out a way to get into the holiday spirit without spending a fortune or turning my one-bedroom apartment into a huge Pinterest DIY fail.

-My apartment is small, so adding just a few festive pieces could really make a difference -- and keep me from turning into a Scrooge in the meantime.
+My apartment is small, so adding just a few festive pieces could make a difference — and keep me from turning into a Scrooge in the meantime.

-A few caveats, though: My mom sent me a small light-up Christmas tree and stockings for me and my dog -- she didn’t think I was actually going to try to decorate my apartment myself.
+A few caveats: My mom sent me a small light-up Christmas tree, and stockings for me and my dog — she didn’t think I was actually going to try to decorate my apartment myself.

 C’mon, Mom, I’m an adult now!
 I can do these things!